-Conservation easements can be donated or sold.
-Depending upon funding availability, ASA may purchase the conservation easement from the landowner (also called purchase of development rights or PDR).
-The purchase price of the easement is determined by an appraisal prepared by a New York State certified appraiser.
+If funds are available and the property is suitable, ASA may purchase the conservation easement (also called purchase of development rights, or PDR).
+The purchase price of the easement is determined by an appraisal conducted by New York State-certified appraiser.
 The appraisal uses comparable sales and includes a “before” easement valuation and an “after” easement valuation.
-The difference between the values is the value of the conservation easement or development rights.
+The difference between the values is the amount the landowner would be paid.

 State Funding for PDRs

 Most purchased easements are funded through the New York State Farmland Implementation Protection Program, administered by the Department of Agriculture and Markets.
 This is a highly competitive grant program that typically focuses on larger-scale, commercially viable farming operations with good soil resources.